aws/aws-network-policy-agent/README.md

 Default: false

 Network Policy Agent provides an option to stream policy decision logs to Cloudwatch.
 For EKS clusters, the policy logs will be located under `/aws/eks/<cluster-name>/cluster/` and for self-managed K8S clusters, the logs will be placed under `/aws/k8s-cluster/cluster/`.
 By default, Network Policy Agent will log policy decision information for individual flows to a file on the local node (`/var/run/aws-routed-eni/network-policy-agent.log`).

+This feature requires to also enable the `enable-policy-event-logs` flag.

 This feature requires you to provide relevant Cloudwatch permissions to `aws-node` pod via the below policy.